ty-edelweiss/photo-gallery/README.md

 Just download the single php script from my release page.
 And then, execute the following command.

-To be displayed, your photos should get together in a directory. and, this photo collection should be placed on the same directory where the script exists.
+To be displayed, your photos should be put together in a directory. and, this photo collection should be placed on the same directory where the script exists.
 Multiple photo collections can be displayed.